simonwahll/wahllcontent/linux/debian/minimal_gnome.md

 ## Networking Icon Is a Question mark

-In the top right corner you wight have a weird network icon that says `Wired Unmanaged`.
+In the top right corner, you might have a weird network icon that says `Wired Unmanaged`.
 You can fix this by edition `/etc/NetworkManager/NetworkManager.conf` and change `managed=false` to `managed=true`.